-Covid 19 coronavirus: Wage subsidy audit asks 39 to return money
+Covid 19 coronavirus: Wage subsidy audit asks 39 applicants to return money

 So far $10.2 billion has been paid out under the Government emergency response.

-The Ministry of Social Development said as at April 17, 22 of the 39 applicants asked to refund all or part of the subsidy, 22 had so far returned $149,000.
+The Ministry of Social Development said as at April 17, of the 39 applicants asked to refund all or part of the subsidy, 22 had returned $149,000.

 Of the 897 voluntary reimbursement offers, 460 had so far returned $3.95m.